MenusGarg5981/AWS_Pipelines/README.md

 AWS Glue DataBrew was used for initial data validation, checking for inconsistencies, and basic cleaning.
 AWS Glue was employed to transform the data, where data quality transformations like removing duplicates, handling missing values, and schema validation were performed.
+Figure below shows the steps for final calculation of ACR i.e. Application Completion Rate
 ![drawio](https://github.com/MenusGarg5981/AWS_Pipelines/blob/main/images/dsvvds.png)

 ###### Transformation Steps: